qtnc/swan/docs/embedding.md

 - *`GETTER(TYPE, NAME)`* and *`SETTER(TYPE, NAME)`* generates only a getter or only a setter for the given member field.
 Useful if you wish to write a read-only or write-only property.
 - *`STATIC_METHOD(NAME)`* is intended to be used when registering static methods with *registerStaticMethod*.
 In that particular case, stack index 0 contains a reference to the class object, which has to be ignored when retrieving method arguments in C++.

+Note that there is no overloading concept in Swan.
+You may need to create a classic wrapper with the prototype `void function (Swan::Fiber& fiber)` to be able to manage all possible overloadings of your constructors and methods.
+There is currently no way to automatically handle overloadings.

-Example with a simple point c++ class:
+Example of simplified registration with a simple point c++ class:

 ```
 // Our Point class